lmorreale3/conrad/README.md

 ## Credits

 Developed by the [Making and Knowing Project](https://www.makingandknowing.org/) at the Center for Science and Society at Columbia University and [Performant Software Solutions LLC](https://www.performantsoftware.com).
-Funded by Grant SES-2218218 from the National Science Foundation.
+Funded by Grant SES-2218218 from the National Science Foundation. test.